kimwalisch/primecount/doc/Partial-Sieve-Function.md

 # Optimizations

-There are a large number of known optimizations, that can be used in conjunction with the recursive phi(x, a) formula and which, when combined, can speed up the computation by many orders for magnitude.
+There are a large number of known optimizations, that can be used in conjunction with the recursive
+$\phi(x, a)$ formula and which, when combined, can speed up the computation by many orders for magnitude.
 I will now briefly describe all known optimizations, and then further down I will present a [new optimization](#new-optimization) that I have devised and that has first been implemented in primecount.